University journals provision from January 2026

 A student reading a book in Western Bank Library

-The University Executive Board has agreed proposals to significantly reduce Library spending on resources over a three-year period.
-Therefore the library is reviewing its journal subscriptions for 2026 onwards.
-The main focus is on the largest ‘big deals’ (including Sage, Springer Nature, Taylor and Francis, and Wiley) which are due to expire in December 2025.
-You can see the list of the other resources under review here (login required) and more information will follow.
+As part of proposals agreed with the University Executive Board to significantly reduce Library spending on resources over a three-year period in response both to financial pressures and ongoing concerns about the sustainability of the commercial scientific publishing model, the library is continuing to review its journal subscriptions.
+The main focus for the start of 2026 is on the largest ‘big deals’ (including Sage, Springer Nature, Taylor and Francis, and Wiley) which are due to expire in December 2025.
+You can read more about the other resources under review here (login required).

 A global reputation